 It’s almost 2020 – can you believe it?
 Another year has just flown by.
-Looking back on our experiences with horses in 2019, there are two lessons we learned that were harsh but also valuable – both for life around horses, and for life in general.
+Looking back on our equestrian experiences in 2019, there are two lessons we learned that were harsh but also valuable.

 1. Give People a Chance, But Don’t Get Taken Advantage Of

-The longer we’ve been involved in the horse world the more I’ve realized how many people lie.
+The longer we are involved in the horse world, the more I realize how many people lie.
+Without shame.
 This is especially true if you are looking to buy/lease a horse or looking for someone to help you with an issue your horse is having.
 Everyone swears they have the perfect horse.
 Every trainer knows exactly how to fix the problem.
 Rarely are these claims even remotely close to the truth.

 And yet, I try to not let our many past experiences with dishonest horse folks color my dealings with new people.
 I assume everyone is honest, but I keep my eyes open.
 This is probably a good lesson for life in general.

 Confirmation of her dishonesty finally came a year later, this past November.
 She posted a picture on Facebook of several women (without helmets!) riding horses at her barn as part of a birthday party.
-In the front row was a horse whose face wasn’t visible, but on his neck I recognized a small white mark that Mo had.
-The mane looked familiar, and the front knees were a bit over extended, all features I knew belonged to only one horse at the barn: Mo.
+In the front row was a horse whose face wasn’t visible, but on his neck I recognized a small white mark.
+The mane looked familiar, and the front knees were a bit over extended – all features that belonged to only one horse at the barn: Mo.